Effective date: May 13, 2020

-Convoso might have to disclose such information in certain circumstances, including requests by government authorities or requests in a legal action.
-We may have to disclose information if we believe that it is appropriate or necessary for legal reasons (such as a government request, court order or legal process served on us or we are exercising or defending our rights, whether under contract or otherwise).
-By visiting the Site and/or using the Convoso Services, you consent to such disclosure.
+Convoso may disclose such information in certain circumstances, including in response to requests by government authorities or industry regulatory bodies, or requests in a legal action.
+We may disclose information if we believe that it is appropriate or necessary for legal and/or regulatory compliance or we are exercising or defending our rights or the rights of others.
+We may also disclose information in connection with a merger or sale of our assets.
+By visiting the Site and/or using the Convoso Services, you consent to such disclosures.

 - The categories of personal information we collected about you.
 This is similar to the section above.